ashaypatel/ad-brain-regions-study/cellranger/README.md

    ```bash
    bash split_fastqs.sh
    ```
-   This will seperate the FASTQ files (I1, R1, R2 or I1, I2, R1, R2) based on Cell Ranger sample ID into 4 roughly equal batches.
+   This will seperate the FASTQ files (I1, R1, R2 or I1, I2, R1, R2) based on Cell Ranger sample ID into **4 roughly equal batches**.
 This is done so the Cell Ranger Count pipeline does not crash the TSCC node!

 2. **Run the Cell Ranger/ATAC Count Pipeline**
   If snRNAseq data